arpan2233/SOCIO/README.md

 5) Search any username with a ease of writing just few characters correct(in case someone forgets the full username)
 6) Approach any user through minimum possible users in between

-HOPW you would like SOCIO
+HOPE you would like SOCIO